facusapienza21/site/seminars.md

-# Seminars
+# Seminars/Reading Groups

-Here's a list of seminars that might be of interest to students in the Statistics Department:
+Here's a list of some seminars and reading groups that might be of interest to students in the Statistics Department:

 ## Neyman Seminar